-- b) Grassland to be sustainably managed is degraded (due to physical constraints as well as anthropogenic actions) and the lands are still degrading31; - c) There is no displacement of manure from outside the project boundary to within the project boundary; - d) There is no significant increase of use of fossil fuels, fuel wood from non-renewable sources for cooking and heating as a result of the project activity; - e) There is no significant change in manure management systems within the project boundary; - f) The project activity does not include land use change.
-To clarify, seeding fodder grasses or legumes on degraded grassland is not considered a land-use change activity; - g) If there are studies (for example scientific journals, university theses, or work carried out by the project proponents) that demonstrate that the use of the selected model32 is valid
+- a) Land is grassland at the start of the project; - b) Grassland to be sustainably managed is degraded (due to physical constraints as well as anthropogenic actions) and the lands are still degrading; - c) There is no displacement of manure from outside the project boundary to within the project boundary; - d) There is no significant increase of use of fossil fuels, fuel wood from non-renewable sources for cooking and heating as a result of the project activity; - e) There is no significant change in manure management systems within the project boundary; - f) The project activity does not include land use change.
+To clarify, seeding fodder grasses or legumes on degraded grassland is not considered a land-use change activity; - g) If there are studies (for example scientific journals, university theses, or work carried out by the project proponents) that demonstrate that the use of the selected model is valid

-31 The latest version of the "Tool for the identification of degraded or degrading lands for consideration in implementing A/R CDM project activities" shall be applied for demonstrating that lands are degraded or degrading.
-32 The use of the selected model is appropriate for 2006 IPCC AFOLU Guidelines.
-The model to be applied in the SGM VCS project should be capable of representing the relevant management practices of the project and that the model inputs (i.e., driving variables) are validated from the project region-specific locations that are
+&lt;sup>31 The latest version of the "Tool for the identification of degraded or degrading lands for consideration in implementing A/R CDM project activities" shall be applied for demonstrating that lands are degraded or degrading.

+&lt;sup>32 The use of the selected model is appropriate for 2006 IPCC AFOLU Guidelines.
+The model to be applied in the SGM VCS project should be capable of representing the relevant management practices of the project and that the model inputs (i.e., driving variables) are validated from the project region-specific locations that are representatives of the variability of climate, soil and management systems.

-- for the project region or a similar agroecological zone (AEZ)33, the model can be applied for estimating of carbon stock changes for the SGM VCS project.
-Otherwise, direct measurement of actual carbon stocks will be carried out; - h) Regions where precipitation is less or equal to potential evaporation in same period.
+for the project region or a similar agroecological zone (AEZ), the model can be applied for estimating of carbon stock changes for the SGM VCS project.
+Otherwise, direct measurement of actual carbon stocks will be carried out;

+Regions where precipitation is less or equal to potential evaporation in same period.
 The indirect N2O emission from leach and runoff is not considered according to Chapter 11, Volume 4 of 2006 IPCC Guidelines.